Swift version: 5.6

 addTapped() method on the current view controller when either button is tapped.
 Note that the first one uses a standard system icon (recommended when it's available!) and the second one uses text.

-Like I said, as of iOS 5.0 you can attach more than one bar button item to either side of the navigation bar, like this:
+Like I said, you can attach more than one bar button item to either side of the navigation bar, like this:

 let add = UIBarButtonItem(barButtonSystemItem: .add, target: self, action: #selector(addTapped)) let play = UIBarButtonItem(title: "Play", style: .plain, target: self, action: #selector(playTapped)) navigationItem.rightBarButtonItems = [add, play]